mnordhoff/firefox-pin-data/README.md

 # Firefox and Tor Browser pin data

 CSV files containing Firefox (stable and ESR stable) and Tor Browser (alpha and stable) release dates and static key pinning expiration dates.
-And two hacky Python programs for processing it.
+And some hacky Python programs for processing it.

 ## Files